TVLuke/location-history/README.md

 ## Data Collection

-Using [GPSLogger for Android](https://gpslogger.app/) (available on F-Droid) to collect CSV files with geo-locations, which are uploaded into the `/gps` folder.
+Using [GPSLogger for Android](https://gpslogger.app/) (available on F-Droid) to collect CSV files with geo-locations.
+Create daily zip files, which are uploaded into the `/gps` folder.
 (The `/locations` folder contains data from the now mostly defunct Google Location History.)

 ## Scripts